 Typically around 7-9mm long, long grain rice remains separate and fluffy when cooked.
 It is most commonly used in main courses, salads and side dishes.
-Popular varieties include basmati and jasmine rice.

 The grain of choice for risottos, puddings and desserts.
 Medium grain rice holds its shape and provides a smooth texture.
 Grains are generally 5-6mm in length.